vidaud/seta/seta-doc/docs/general/how-runs.md

 ### Taxonomy

-In recent years, access to knowledge has improved and become more widespread, mostly due to technology.
-However, this had made it difficult for people to locate accurate, timely, and reliable information.
-This issue is also frequent in sectors where large amounts of information are held in unstructured ways in many repositories, databases, and libraries, often with ambiguous naming conventions that provide little insight into the material and its value to the user.
-The implementation of Taxonomy is an effort to provide organization and increase productivity through quicker, more efficient retrieval and use.
-In order to make it simpler to identify related information, Taxonomy uses a regulated vocabulary to represent the formal structure of classes or types of things inside a knowledge domain.
-Taxonomy aids in the hierarchical organization of the assets and material.
-It can be much simpler to search for or explore an asset or content management by classifying the content and assets in a Taxonomy. [^1]

 The term **'Taxonomy'** refers to the science of categorizing things.
 Thus, a Taxonomy is a controlled vocabulary in which all terms have parent/child or broader/narrower relationships to other terms and belong to a single hierarchical structure.
 The structure is also referred to as a 'tree'.
 Non-preferred terms/synonyms may or may not be included in a Taxonomy.
-Taxonomy has recently gained popularity as a term for any type of controlled vocabulary, whether a term list, authority file, thesaurus, or any hybrid combination. [^2]
+Taxonomy has recently gained popularity as a term for any type of controlled vocabulary, whether a term list, authority file, thesaurus, or any hybrid combination. [^1]

+Large amounts of information need to be well-organized in order to avoid the storage in unstructured ways in many repositories, databases, and libraries, often with ambiguous naming conventions that provide little insight into the material and its value to the user.
+The implementation of Taxonomy in the preparation of the SeTA Corpus, is an effort to provide organization and increase productivity through quicker, more efficient retrieval and use.
+In order to make it simpler to identify related information, Taxonomy uses a regulated vocabulary to represent the formal structure of classes or types of things inside a knowledge domain.
+Taxonomy aids in the hierarchical organization of the assets and material.
+It can be much simpler to search for or explore an asset or content management by classifying the content and assets in a Taxonomy. [^2]

 To facilitate uniform, precise, and rapid indexing and retrieval of the content of digital assets, Taxonomies are utilised in the descriptive metadata fields.
 Non-text digital files typically require some type of descriptive tagging in order to be retrieved in subject searches, whereas text documents can be automatically indexed or auto-classified based on search queries matching words within the texts.
 Uncontrolled keyword tagging frequently produces retrieval results that are inconsistent, inadequate, overly general, and biased.
 Implementing Taxonomies in the fields of descriptive metadata is the answer for indexing.[^2].

 Consistent, precise, and quick indexing and retrieval of content are made possible by Taxonomies.
 Vocabulary design must be connected with the metadata approach because Taxonomies offer a variety of metadata fields.

 **Taxonomy provides**